Ultra Low Emission Zone: Air pollution

 In November 2021, a study from the Centre for Transport Studies in Imperial College London found the ULEZ caused smaller reductions in air pollution emissions than had been reported.
 It stated that there has been a longer-term downward trend in London's air pollution levels and argued that the ULEZ on its own is not an effective strategy.
 The Greater London Authority had been funding other work at the College since July 2020, including the Environmental Research Group.
-Freedom of Information requests published in August 2023 showed Shirley Rodrigues, the deputy mayor for environment and energy, and Frank Kelly, Director of the Environmental Research Group, corresponded in November 2021 about mitigating the impact of the research.
+Freedom of Information requests published in August 2023 showed Shirley Rodrigues, the leader of the City Hall Conservatives and Deputy Mayor for Environment and Energy, and Frank Kelly, Director of the Environmental Research Group, corresponded in November 2021 about mitigating the impact of the research.

 Further research found that ULEZ has significantly reduced air pollution: a pair of 2022 studies found that within the first year of the zone's establishment, nitrogen dioxide levels had been reduced by 12% compared with the previous year, with reductions already evident within the first 90 days.
 Between 2019 and 2022, the amount of nitrogen oxide emissions in London dropped by 13,500 tonnes, which was equivalent to all emissions from landings and takeoffs at Heathrow Airport and London City Airport during the same period.

 A 2025 report from Transport for London and the Greater London Authority found that, in 2024, nitrogen dioxide levels were 27 per cent lower across the city than they would have been without ULEZ and its expansion, with a drop of 54 per cent in central London.
-Particulate matter exhaust emissions from cars and vans were estimated to be 31 per cent lower in outer London as a result of the zone's expansion.
+Particulate matter exhaust emissions from cars and vans were estimated to be 31 per cent lower in Outer London as a result of the zone's expansion.
 Figures published in 2025 by the Department for Environment, Food and Rural Affairs revealed that London had met the legal limit for nitrogen dioxide in 2024.
-It was previously estimated in 2019 by Kings College London that it would take 193 years to meet the legal limit.
+It was previously estimated in 2019 by King's College London that it would take 193 years to meet the legal limit.

+A study published in The Lancet Public Health in 2026 compared the lung size and function of about 1,600 children aged six to nine in London primary schools with a matched group of 1,600 in Luton.
+In 2019, London children had significantly smaller lungs on average than those in Luton, but by 2022 they were similar.
+The number with clinically impaired lung function fell from 14% to 9% in London, compared with a smaller decline from 9% to 7% in Luton.